What does a mortgage broker actually do?

 Initial discussion

-The broker asks about your situation: your income, deposit, any debts, the type of property you’re looking at, and your timeline.
-This is an informal chat, not a formal application.
+The broker asks about your circumstances: your income, your deposit, any debts, the sort of property you have in mind, and when you hope to move.
+It is a relaxed conversation, not a formal application.

 - 02